Connect Shopify to Microsoft Power BI

 Running a Shopify store, you need to be making informed decisions.
 Every sale, product listed, and customer generates lots of raw data that’s difficult to analyze by solely looking at Shopify reports.
 For that reason, many shop owners choose to connect Shopify to Microsoft Power BI and let the powerhouse crunch their numbers – with some great results!

-We’ll explore different approaches to integrating both tools.
+In this article, we’ll explore the no-code approach to integrating both tools.
 We’ll also share some tips on getting started with Power BI and building your first chart.

 Ways to set up a Shopify to Power BI integration

 Shopify API opens up opportunities to connect the tool with many external applications.
-Power BI is one of them and many gladly take advantage of Shopify to Power BI integrations.
+However, Power BI does not provide a native connector to Shopify.
+So, you’ll have to take advantage of one of the third-party Shopify to Power BI integrations.

-Coupler.io offers a popular ETL tool for importing data into Excel, and Shopify is one of our most popular integrations.
-We’ll explain how to set up one of the Shopify integrations in the following chapter.
+We’ll show you how to integrate Shopify with Power BI using Coupler.io.
+It’s a reputable solution for reporting automation.
+Coupler.io allows you to automate data flow from many business apps to Power BI.
+Shopify is one of our most popular integrations.
+We’ll also explain how to set up Shopify integrations in the following chapter.

 How to connect Shopify to Microsoft Power BI